Automating Your Mailroom? Ask Yourself These 9 Questions First.

 Person handling mail in a mail processing facility

-We believe that by gaining a clear understanding of your business’s mail processing needs from the start, you’ll be able to make smarter, more informed automation decisions for your business.
+By gaining a clear understanding of your business’s mail processing needs from the start, you’ll be able to make smarter, more informed automation decisions for your business.

 1. How Much Mail Do You Normally Receive?